LaswitchTech/coreDB/TASKS.md

 - [ ] Need an update system
 - [ ] Need a plugin system
 - [ ] Need a helper system
-- [ ] Need a modal component in the Builder
 - [ ] Need email notifications to notifications
 - [ ] Need to dedicate a class to languages management
 - [ ] Need a basic CRUD for all tables